Arksine/moonraker/docs/web_api.md

 See [printer_objects.md](printer_objects.md) for details on the printer objects available for subscription.

-Note that Moonraker's current behavior is to maintain a superset of all subscriptions, thus you may receive updates for objects that you did not request.
-This behavior is subject to change in the future (where each client receives only the subscriptions it requested).

-Future updates for subscribed objects are sent asynchronously over the websocket.
+Status updates for subscribed objects are sent asynchronously over the websocket.
 See the `notify_status_update` notification for details.

 ### Query Endstops